devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 - Update the core PocketBase executable and restart instances.
 - Guide or automate the creation of the initial superuser (admin) account for each instance.
 - Enforce that all commands are run as root or with `sudo` for maximum reliability.
+- Allow you to enable or disable **complete logging** for more or less verbose output.

 ---